Microsoft-Web/HOL-ASPNET45AndVisualStudio2012/README.md

-﻿# What's New in ASP.NET and Web Development in Visual Studio 2012 #
+# What's New in ASP.NET and Web Development in Visual Studio 2012 #

 ## Hands-on Lab ##

 ### Introduction ###

-This Hands-On Lab is a step-by-step guide that is designed to help you learn more about the new features available to web developers in Visual Studio 2012.
-In it, you will build a complete web application using Visual Studio 2012.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

+The new version of Visual Studio introduces a number of enhancements focused on improving the experience and performance when working with Web technologies.
+Visual Studio Editors for CSS, JavaScript and HTML have been completely revamped to include many of the most in-demand code aids, such as IntelliSense and automatic indentation.
+Regarding performance, bundling and minification are now integrated as built-in features to easily reduce page load time.

 ### Repository Structure ###